דלג לתוכן הראשי

 With each cell division, telomeres shorten slightly.

-As a result, telomere length serves as a biological marker for the age of the chromosomes, and therefore also for a person's biological age.
+As a result, telomere length serves as a biological measure of chromosome age, and therefore also of a person's biological age.

 Advantages of Telomere Length Test: